fmassot/atomics-rust/README.md

 The code which runs is very simple : create a mutex that holds an integer and start many threads to add 1 concurrently to this mutex and see the results.

-When using correct ordering, we expect the program to add atomically and check the result as the sum of all added values.
-Unfortunately it does not seem to work on a M1 processor.
-Currently I'm checking if I made a mistake or if Jon Gjengset or... will see that later.
+When using correct ordering, we expect the program to make additions atomically and check the result as the sum of all added values.
+Unfortunately it does not seem to work on linux/x86_64 nor on macbook/arm64.

 ### Results